-Finally, a comprehensive model of people must go beyond showing the interaction of various systems by which a person can be analyzed and their role in his formation.
-It must take into account the individual's responses to the pressures and constraints of these systems and the ways in which he alters and manipulates the systems to gain his own ends.
-In one sense, the integration of systems lies in each individual and in his responses to the world around him.
+Finally, a comprehensive model of people must go beyond showing the interaction of various systems by which individuals can be analyzed and the role of those systems in people's formation.
+It must take into account the individual's responses to the pressures and constraints of these systems and the ways in which individuals alter and manipulate the systems to gain their own ends.
+In one sense, the integration of systems lies in individuals and in their responses to the world around them.

 Just as each discipline has its own points of view, each also develops its own concepts, which become the tools it uses to analyze data.
 A second characteristic or viewpoint of anthropology is its development of the term "culture."

 As commonly used, the word "culture" is defined in terms of the behavior patterns of the rich and elite, a meaning derived from the German Kultur.
 It denotes the proper, sophisticated, refined way of acting.
 Because of their interest in all of humankind, anthropologists have broadened the definition of culture and freed it from value judgments, such as good or bad.
-There has been considerable debate about a precise definition of the concept, but for our purposes we can define culture as the integrated system of learned patterns of behavior, ideas, and products characteristic of a society.
+There has been considerable debate about a precise definition of the concept.
+For our purposes, we can define culture as the integrated system of learned patterns of behavior, ideas, and products characteristic of a society.

-Such at least was the conclusion of the young English traveller Winwood Reade, and (to meet the objections of those who speak out of present-day experience) it should be explained that he was writing of a time when the natives of Equatorial Africa were still savages.
-The words are taken from his book Savage Africa (1863), in which he describes his travels in the unknown "Gorilla country" of the Upper Gaboon in West Africa.
-Alone save for a few native attendants, he penetrated farther upcountry than a white man had ever been before, and for some time he remained in a kind of honourable captivity as the guest of Quenqueza, the "king" of the Rembo tribesfolk.
+Such, at least, was the conclusion of the young English traveler Winwood Reade.
+Those words are taken from his book Savage Africa (1863), in which he describes his travels in the unknown "Gorilla country" of the Upper Gaboon in West Africa.
+Alone save for a few native attendants, he penetrated farther upcountry than a white man had ever been before, and for some time he remained in a kind of honorary captivity as the guest of Quenqueza, the "king" of the Rembo tribal folk.
 It was then that he met Ananga.
 She was beautiful "full and finely moulded, hands and feet exquisitely small, complexion a deep warm colour, her eyes large and filled with a melancholy expression" no wonder that, in one of those unguarded moments "in which the heart rises to the lips, and makes them do all sorts of silly things," he made to kiss her.

-Not on first meeting, of course, but when for weeks they had been for hours each day in one another's company.
+Not on first meeting, of course, but when they had been for hours each day in one another's company for weeks.
 He had gone to Africa to study the gorilla in his native haunts, but he found "this pretty savage" a much more delicious study.
-At first she was timid, very timid, for she had never seen a white man before, but she tried to keep this from him lest she should hurt his feelings, "and I could read it only in her fluttering eyes and in her poor little heart, which used to throb so loudly when we were alone.
-I found her as chaste, as coquettish, and as full of innocent mischief, as a girl of sixteen would have been in England.
+At first, she was timid, very timid.
+She had never seen a white man before.
+She tried to keep this from him lest she should hurt his feelings, "and I could read it only in her fluttering eyes and in her poor little heart, which used to throb so loudly when we were alone.
+I found her as chaste, as coquettish, and as full of innocent mischief as a girl of sixteen would have been in England.
 In a little while I found myself becoming fond of her."

 So the thought came to him of a "new and innocent pleasure."
-To bestow a kiss upon lips which tremble with love for the first time that (he reflected) was certainly an epoch in a man's existence; but just imagine what it must be to kiss one who has never conceived the possibility of such a thing, who has never dreamt that human lips could be applied to such a purpose!
+To bestow a kiss upon lips that tremble with love for the first time (he reflected) was certainly an epoch in a man's existence, but just imagine what it must be to kiss one who has never conceived the possibility of such a thing, who has never dreamt that human lips could be applied to such a purpose!